Undergraduate Experiential Learning Frequently Asked Questions

 Your audit course serves as ‘placeholder’ for you in your school schedule, and does not cost or receive a grade.
 The course maintains your Tech enrollment, and appears on your transcript.
 Successful work terms appear as a ‘V’, unsuccessful as a ‘W’.
 In order to succeed, intern and co-op students must work a total of 16 weeks in either fall or spring semester.
 Co-ops must work a minimum of 12 weeks in a summer semester, interns must work at least ten weeks in a summer semester.

-If you don’t register your internship, C2D2 will not be able to provide support for you on the job, nor will you be considered a full-time student that semester.
+If you don’t register your internship, the Career Center will not be able to provide support for you on the job, nor will you be considered a full-time student that semester.
 All students benefit from registering their jobs through having an Ombudsman to assist with any challenges that occur on the worksite.